ai-driven-dev/le-journal/documentations/knowledge.md

 # Installation

+- Ask before installating new packages.
-- Always use latest available version of packages.
+- Use latest available version of packages.
 - Use PNPM
-- Always ask before installation new packages.

 # Code generation